Job Alerts Back to career search

 CONTEXT OF THE JOB:

-The Instructional Specialist will be responsible for programmatic and instructional leadership roles primarily spanning K-12 (student and teacher), undergraduate, graduate student education/outreach in the Center for Hybrid, Active, and Responsive Materials (CHARM) and undergraduate and graduate education in Department of Chemical & Biomolecular Engineering (CBE).
+The Instructional Specialist will be responsible for programmatic leadership at all levels of engineering education and outreach as the Director of Education in the Center for Hybrid, Active, and Responsive Materials (CHARM), and for education and outreach programming in the Department of Chemical & Biomolecular Engineering (CBE) at the University of Delaware (UD).

 MAJOR RESPONSIBILITIES: